twan0305/Interactive-Lab-Hub/Lab_3/README.md

 For Part 2, you will redesign the interaction with the speech-enabled device using the data collected, as well as feedback from part 1.

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.

+# Feedback received

+Yusef Iskandar

+* ```Well done, Ravi.
+I like the idea and the execution.
+Would be nice, if you could let the shape move at a constant speed and then give your command.```

 ## Prototype your system